-The problem was that my data perspective was too simple.
-I had two compelling data sets at work: traffic and leads.
+The problem was that our data perspective was too simple: two compelling data sets at work: traffic and leads.

-I focused on a new lead capture strategy, yet, I had no strategy at all.
-I chose a lead capture style and color with reckless abandon.
-I wrote more sales text because more felt better.
+As focused as we were on a new lead capture strategy, yet, we had no strategy at all.
+We chose a lead capture style and color with reckless abandon.
+We wrote more sales text because more felt better.

-If you had asked me then, I’d have told you I was a data expert.
-All because I knew that leads and traffic were related.
-I knew leads created revenue.
+If you had asked us then, we’d have told you we were data experts.
+We knew that leads and traffic were related.
+We knew leads created revenue.

 The new lead capture form contributed to a severe site load time reduction.
 My site was loading slower, particularly on mobile, causing people to bounce.
 If your site’s load time drags, your site’s health collapses.
-You can refer to our website load time guide for more information on that (clearly, I hadn’t considered the matter at the time).
+You can refer to our website load time guide for more information on that.

-If I’d understood the importance of deeper metrics such as bounce rate and time on site, I could have diagnosed the issue.
+If we’d understood the importance of deeper metrics such as bounce rate and time on site, we could have diagnosed the issue.

 But data influencing reduced lead capture was hardly summarized by those two metrics.

 It turned out that the more robust text reduced leads as well.
-I learned that after A/B testing.
-My original call-to-action, which was shorter, enticed more lead submissions.
-If I’d A/B tested originally, I’d have known that.
+We learned that after A/B testing.
+Our original call-to-action, which was shorter, enticed more lead submissions.
+If we’d A/B tested originally, we would have known that.